 Medialogy combines technology and scientific experiments with focus on both hardware and software in designing new products and tools for use within media technology.
 The purpose of the programme is to educate students in technology and software development in the modern media and experience industry.

-In creating and designing interactive systems, the connection between the various academic fields is the biggest challenge.
+In creating and designing interactive systems for specific users, the connection between the various academic fields is one of the biggest challenges.
 Medialogy’s interdisciplinary structure demands a solid technical basis in both theory and practice, and as a student, you must be able to master and combine many different academic fields such as programming, interaction design, electronics, mathematics, human perception, design and analysis of scientific experiments, statistics and cinematography.

 YOU SHOULD STUDY MEDIALOGY, IF YOU

 - are interested in the design and technologies behind groundbreaking interactive digital media

 - want to learn how to develop interactive media products, e.g. computer games

 - want to work within e.g. the it- or entertainment industry

 - would like to create technological solutions that help people, e.g. the blind, dyslexics, etc.